Vanguard90/weather/README.md

-# weather
+# Weather App
-Weather-related app

-This is a simple app that will tell you the weather based on your geolocation or string entry.
+A weather-related app.

+It uses a RESTful api to give weather data based on a string entry or Geolocation.

+Release has been completed!